AndersFluur/LinkPlayApi/api.md

 # LinkPlay API Documentation
 ## Small note
 If your firmware is from 2015 or earlier, you have an open telnet service on the default port.
 Username and password is `admin`.
 BE CAREFUL, YOU WILL HAVE ROOT ACCESS THEN!
+UPDATE: Any known firmware can have Telnet!
+See [here](#enable-telnet-access-on-modern-firmware).
 ## Get Information

 `http://$ReceiverIpAddress/httpapi.asp?command=getStatus`